-There area tonne of cheap and efficient wireless programmable room thermostats on the market, and the Salus RT500RF is one of them.
+There are lots of cheap and efficient wireless programmable room thermostats on the market, and the Salus RT500RF is one of the very best.

 In this quick review, we’ll cover all its features, price and whether the RT500RF is really the best thermostat on offer.

 Salus RT500RF Price